svx/k8-traefik/docs/tutorial.md

 ### 3.1 Create A Service Resource

 <!-- markdownlint-disable -->
-In Kubernetes, a [*Service*](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource "Link to Kubernetes docs about service resources") is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a micro-service).
+In Kubernetes, a [*Service*](https://kubernetes.io/docs/concepts/services-networking/service/#service-resource "Link to Kubernetes docs about service resources") is an abstraction which defines a logical set of Pods and a policy by which to access them (sometimes this pattern is called a microservice).
 <!-- markdownlint-enable -->

 Continue by creating the following *Service* resource in a file called `03-whoami-services.yml`: